primatejs/primate/docs/guide/routing.md

 accordingly.
-That is, if you have defined a type predicate `userId` (in `types/userId.js`), you don't need to explicit write `{userId:userId}` in every route that uses `userId` as a parameter. `{userId}` will implicitly use the parameter of the same name.
+That is, if you have defined a type predicate `userId` (in `types/userId.js`), you don't need to explicit write `{userId:userId}` in every route that uses `userId` as a parameter. `{userId}` will implicitly use the type of the same name.